 See Year 5 Course Requirements to view the list of required practice education courses.

 Structure of the Practice Education Courses

 Practice education includes several modules: orientation (1 week), research (2 weeks and weekly project time), nutrition care (22 weeks), population and public health (4 weeks), management (8 weeks), and elective (2 weeks).
 Longer modules may be divided into multiple placements in different settings.
 No two students have an identical practice education year but all have multiple opportunities to experience different facets of practice.

 Each year 5 student is placed at one of 8 BC health authority core sites.
 These include:

 - Vancouver Coastal Health

 Dietetics is a regulated health profession.
 Therefore, dietitians must register with a provincial regulatory body to practice.
 Dietetics regulatory bodies serve to protect the public, by ensuring that Registered Dietitians have required competencies to practice in a safe and ethical manner.
 Once students have completed academic and practical training requirements for dietetics, they are eligible to apply for temporary registration in order to practice.
 To become full registrants, they must pass the Canadian Dietetic Registration Examination (CDRE).
 The CDRE is a national examination that is administered by the Alliance of Canadian Dietetic Regulatory bodies.
-The CDRE is designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
+The CDRE is a multiple choice exam designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 Students who graduate from accredited dietetics programs such as UBC’s program have a high success rate with the exam.